cjguarino/JavaRandomNumGame/README.md

 # JavaRandomNumGame
-Simple game of guessing a number 1-10 using ....
+Simple game of guessing a number 1-10 using the Java Swing GUI

 By CJ Guarino